ThinkAlike Help Guide

 Backstory: This was the start of the game.
 An electronic "deck" of words used to run the game.
 One player running the deck, saying out loud what the word is.
 Players writing down answers on paper.
 External scoring.

-Solo mode can still be used that way, if you'd like.
+The Deck can still be used that way, if you'd like.
 It can provide a way to play this game among groups with mixed iOS/Android phones, or no phone at all.
 It also lets you practice word association at your own pace with no scoring.
 Just flip through the "deck" and think about what word or completion of a word your mind thinks of first.

-1. Tap SOLO from the home screen.
+- Tap THE DECK from the home screen.

-2. Choose your game mode, or skip if you've set a default.
+- Choose your game mode, or skip if you've set a default.

-3. Press BEGIN to see your first word.
+- Press BEGIN to see your first word.

-4. Optionally type your answer, then tap NEXT for a new word.
+- Optionally type your answer, then tap NEXT for a new word.

 An optional timer tracks how long you spend on each word.
 Toggle it in Settings.